Changes in Schedule

 The first week of classes is designated as the “add period” each Fall or Spring semester.
-The Registrar's Office may also provide access to Student Planning for students and advisors to make schedule changes for a limited time prior to the start of the semester.
-The final date to add full-credit courses or half-semester courses is identified on the College's Academic Calendar.
+The Registrar's Office may also provide access to Student Planning for students and advisors to make schedule changes for a limited time prior to the start of each semester.
+The final date to add full-semester courses or half-semester courses is identified on the College's Academic Calendar.
 Summer courses have a shorter "add period," and the last day to add a course for a summer term will also be listed on the College's Academic Calendar.
-A course instructor may stipulate a shorter add period for a particular course.
+A course instructor or may stipulate a shorter add period for a particular course.

 A course must be approved by the student's academic advisor in Student Planning before the student will be able to register for the course.

 As many as 10 students may place themselves on the waitlist for a class once it has closed.
 Students will be individually notified, via email, by the Registrar’s Office if the waitlist has been opened to them.
 Once contacted, students must add the course within a designated time frame (usually 48 hours) to be enrolled in waitlisted classes.
 Enrollment from the waitlist into an open seat in a class is not automatic; the student, working with his advisor, is responsible for executing all schedule changes in Student Planning related to enrollment from the waitlist, including registration for the waitlisted course and dropping other courses from his schedule as needed.
 After the pre-registration period has ended, courses can only be added during the add period and with approval from the student’s advisor.
 Waitlists will not be opened past the posted last day to add a course.
 The course instructor has discretion to establish whether or not a waitlist will be maintained for a course.